elegant-scipy/elegant-scipy/markdown/ch4.markdown

 spectrum = np.abs(spectrum)
 ```

-Do a log plot of the ratio of the signal / the maximum signal.
+The spectrum can contain both very large and very small values.
-The unit for such a ratio is the decibel.
+Taking the log compresses the range significantly.

-Another reason to take logs is because the spectrum can contain both
+Here we do a log plot of the ratio of the signal divided by the maximum signal.
-very large and very small values.
-Taking the log compresses the
+The specific unit used for the radio is the decibel, $20
-range significantly.
+log_10(\mathrm{amplitude ratio})$.

 ```python
 f, ax = plt.subplots(figsize=(10, 5))